sghall/resonance/docs/src/routes/documentation/NodeGroup/README1.md

 ## Events

 The events are the same as those on D3 transitions.
 You can fire a function on transition start, interrupt or end.
-If you scroll up to the first example, this code is running and the results are being logged to the console.

 ```js
 <NodeGroup
   data={this.state.data}